floooh/oryol/code/Modules/Gfx/README.md

 Id res1 = Gfx::CreateResource(...);
 Id res2 = Gfx::CreateResource(...);

-// pop the from the stack and store it somewhere this->label = Gfx::PopResourceLabel();
+// pop the top-most label from the stack and store it somewhere this->label = Gfx::PopResourceLabel();

 // ... at some later point, destroy res0..res2 in a single call: